Mending-Electronics/vite-vue-tailwind-flowbite-init-sample-project/README.md

-## Why Flowbite with Tailwind CSS? 🎨
+## Why Flowbite with Tailwind CSS ? 🎨

 Using **Tailwind CSS** alone can be disorienting for developers accustomed to Bootstrap's component-based approach.
 While Tailwind provides powerful utility classes, it lacks built-in interactive components like modals and dropdowns.